Ruchielle/-E-Commerce-Customer-Behavior-and-Consumer-Insights-Dashboard-/README.md

       - What form did the results take?
            - The results were presented as an interactive Microsoft Power BI dashboard containing KPI cards, charts, and visual breakdowns of customer behavior and purchasing patterns.
 The dashboard provides insights into high-value customer segments, product preferences, and potential growth opportunities.

+### Key Metrics
+ - Total Customers
+      - Measures the total number of customers analyzed in the dataset.
+ - Average Spending
+      - Shows the average amount spent by customers and helps indicate overall customer value.
+ - Average Shopping Frequency
+      - Shows how often customers shop and helps measure customer engagement.
+ - Brand Preference
+      - Identifies the brands most preferred by customers and highlights customer preferences.
+ - Top Product Category
+      - Identifies the product category with the highest customer preference or demand

 ### Data Cleaning and Transformation
 Before creating the dashboard the raw data was reviewed and cleaned to ensure that the analysis and visualization were reliable.
 Here are the steps that i took: